Effective Mitigation for Panel Attorneys

 Legal Framework

-Applicable sentencing statutes, SB 81 factors, Romero factors for strike cases.
+Applicable sentencing statutes including PC 1170(b) (as amended by SB 567), SB 81 factors, Romero factors for strike cases.

 Client Background